sciZer0/7/c/README.md

 In my opinion, in the most general sense,

+Work is any activity that is spending Energy (some resource).

 > ### Work is any activity of Organism that is spending Energy (some resource).

 On the other hand,

+Energy is the resource to do Work.

 > ### Energy is the resource for Organism to be doing Work.

 And of course,